Tny5989/FFXIKeys/README.md

 \<key\> and \<target\> should be replaced with values from data/keys.lua and data/locks.lua.

 \<count\> should be replaced with a number [0, 6].
-If you specific an amount and don't have the required accolades nothing will be bought.
+This addon does not check your accolades.
+It is up to you to verify your accolades amount before buying keys.